Frequently Asked Questions

 Recorded separation time is 4.7 hours on average, with a maximum of 9.0 hours.

-Costs vary widely by region, condition, and clinic frequency.
-Use this as a reading guide, not as a quote.
+Cost estimates vary widely by region, health status, and medical visit frequency.
+The following is a reading guide, not an estimate.

 Observed equipment cost snapshot (¥/day)